-The following ideas should help your body start to heal from most auto-immune disease, and cope with the medicines used to treat your disease.
-These ideas are grounded in good evidence based science.
+The following ideas should help your body start to heal from most auto-immune disease, and cope with the medicines used to treat your condition.
+These ideas are grounded in evidence-based science.

 If you have any form of auto-immune disease, you need to be doing most of these ALL the time, and all of them some of the time.

 - Get your gut microbiome happier and more balanced.
-Research it - especially the role of intermittent or regular fasting at helping the gut bacterial system and the linked immune / inflammation regulation system - there's so much information and evidence for it now - and take steps to influence it positively!
+Research it – especially the role of intermittent or regular fasting in helping the gut bacterial system and the linked immune/inflammation regulation system – there is so much information now – take steps to influence it positively!

-- Be happy - if you have any grumbles or angers or emotional problems from the past - deal with them!
+- Be happy – if you have any grumbles or anger or emotional problems from the past – deal with them.
 For example, counselling.

 - Vitamin B complex, Omega 3 fatty acids and Magnesium.
-A combination of the different B vitamins are vital for nerve function, and a high quality fish oil (2000-3000 mg) is vital for managing inflammation.
+A combination of the different B vitamins are vital for nerve function, and a high-quality fish oil (2000-3000 mg) can be useful for managing inflammation.
 Both DAILY.
-Low levels of magnesium are remarkably common in the western world.
+Low levels of magnesium seem to be quite common in the western world.

-- Avoid, apart from occasional exceptions, the negative foods like shop bought wheat bread, lots of pasta, morning cereals, and of course refined sugar.
+- Avoid, apart from occasional exceptions, the potentially challenging foods like shop bought wheat bread, lots of pasta, morning cereals, and refined sugar.

-- A healthy start to the day - Nutribullet blenders are excellent.
-Along with the greens, banana and berries they recommend you use as a core constituent of your smoothie, add the following: a clove of garlic, some fresh ginger, some fresh turmeric and - importantly - some avocado (for their healthy fats), nuts (esp. almond or walnut) and seeds (esp. flaxseeds).
-Perhaps not every day of the week but certainly 5 out of the 7.
+- A healthy start to the day – Nutribullet blenders are excellent.
+Along with the greens, banana and berries that they recommend you use as a core constituent of your smoothie, add the following: a clove of garlic, fresh ginger, fresh turmeric and – importantly – some avocado (for their healthy fats), nuts (esp. almond or walnut) and seeds (esp. flaxseeds).
+Perhaps not every day of the week but at least 5 out of the 7.

-- Don't drink much at all, and definitely not on consecutive days.
+- Don’t drink much at all, and for sure not on consecutive days.

 - Learn to meditate for a bit each day – this app, for example, is excellent.